 Cysts and tumors in the ovaries

 In a few women, pain occurs because the passageway through the cervix (cervical canal) is narrow.
-A narrow cervical canal (cervical stenosis) may develop after a procedure, as when a polyp in the uterus is removed or a precancerous condition (dysplasia) or cancer of the cervix is treated.
-A growth (polyp or fibrosis) can also narrow the cervical canal.
+A narrow cervical canal (cervical stenosis) may develop after a procedure, as when a precancerous condition (dysplasia) of the cervix is treated.

 Evaluation of Menstrual Cramps